11 Best Employee Schedule Maker Tools

 Free Cloud Solutions

-There are no shortage of ways to take what you’ve been doing with pen and paper, and move it into the cloud.
+There’s no shortage of ways to take what you’ve been doing with pen and paper, and move it into the cloud.
 At the very least, by doing that you’ve improved access for both you and your employees.
 Free apps like Google Calendar, Google Sheets, or WhatsApp can help with planning and communication.

 Yet even with those tools, much of the burden is on you.
 You have to stay on top of overtime, sales and labor forecasts, and scheduling abuse.
 Even knowing how to simplify your scheduling doesn’t reduce the headache completely.